der-On/X-Plane-Flight-Planner/README.md

 This will install all the dependencies using the node.js package manager.

+Next you need to copy the file "local_config.sample.js" and rename the copy to "local_config.js".
+Open up the "local_config.js" in a text editor and adjust it the mongodb user, password and maybe host to your needs.

 Now you'll need the lates apt nav data from http://data.x-plane.com/get_data.html You find the download to the left under "Download the data ...".
 After downloading it unpack it's contents into the "apt_nav" folder of the flight planner.